nvictus/pqdict/docs/intro.rst

 What is an "indexed" priority queue?
 ------------------------------------

 A `priority queue <http://en.wikipedia.org/wiki/Priority_queue>`__ allows you to serve or retrieve items in a prioritized fashion.
 A priority queue supports inserting elements with priorities, and removing or peeking at the top priority element.
-The vanilla priority queue interface can be extended to support random access, insertion, removal and changing the priority of any element in the queue.
+The vanilla priority queue interface can be extended to support **random access to any element** as well as **removing or changing the priority of any element** in the queue.
 An *indexed* priority queue does these latter operations efficiently.

-The priority queue is implemented as a binary heap of (key, priority value) pairs, which supports:
+``pqdict`` exposes an indexed priority queue as a mapping from keys to priority-determining values.
+The priority queue itself is implemented as a binary heap of (key, priority value) elements, which supports:

 * O(1) search for the item with highest priority